 Rumors surround Justice Kennedy exit, but he's not talking

-There are 5 comments on the WAFF-TV Huntsville story from 11 hrs ago, titled Rumors surround Justice Kennedy exit, but he's not talking.
-In it, WAFF-TV Huntsville reports that:
+There are 5 comments on the Indiana's NewsCenter story from 14 hrs ago, titled Rumors surround Justice Kennedy exit, but he's not talking.
+In it, Indiana's NewsCenter reports that:

 As one justice settles into his new job at the Supreme Court, is another about to leave?
 Eighty-year-old Kennedy is so far... .
 FILE - In this April 10, 2017, file photo, President Donald Trump, left, and Supreme Court Justice Anthony Kennedy participate in a public swearing-in ceremony for Justice Neil Gorsuch in the Rose Garden of the White House Wh...
 Eighty-year-old Justice Anthony Kennedy is so far refusing to comment on speculation that he may soon retire after 29 years on the court.